WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 ~~~~~~~

 -  Azure Compute - Virtual Machine series: Microsoft also offers a wide variety of
-   of cloud computing services, which therefore also includes
+   of cloud computing services :cite:p:`azurecomputingoverview`, which therefore also includes
    virtual machines in the cloud.
 Like Amazon, Microsoft offers the
    ability to dynamically scale the number of VMs required
    by means of Azure Virtual Machine Scale Sets.

-   Microsoft divides its virtual machines into different series
+   Microsoft divides its virtual machines into different series :cite:p:`azurevmseries`

    - A series: 'Affordable entry-level VMs for development and